awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 **Conditions for an API operation request**

-Many of the AWS KMS condition keys control access to a CMK based on the value of a parameter in the request for an AWS KMS operation\.
+Many AWS KMS condition keys control access to a CMK based on the value of a parameter in the request for an AWS KMS operation\.
 For example, you can use the [kms:CustomerMasterKeySpec](#conditions-kms-customer-master-key-spec) condition key in an IAM policy to allow use of the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation only when the value of the `CustomerMasterKeySpec` parameter in the `CreateKey` request is `RSA_4096`\.

 This type of condition works even when the parameter doesn't appear in the request, such as when you use the parameter's default value\.
 For example you can use the [kms:CustomerMasterKeySpec](#conditions-kms-customer-master-key-spec) condition key to allow users to use the `CreateKey` operation only when the value of the `CustomerMasterKeySpec` parameter is `SYMMETRIC_DEFAULT`, which is the default value\.
 This condition allows requests that have the `CustomerMasterKeySpec` parameter with the `SYMMETRIC_DEFAULT` value and requests that have no `CustomerMasterKeySpec` parameter\.

 **Conditions for CMKs used in API operations**

-Some of the AWS KMS condition keys control access to operations based on a property of the CMK that is used in the operation\.
+Some AWS KMS condition keys can control access to operations based on a property of the CMK that is used in the operation\.
 For example, you can use the [kms:KeyOrigin](#conditions-kms-key-origin) condition to allow principals to call [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) on a CMK only when the `Origin` of the CMK is `AWS_KMS`\.
 To find out if a condition key can be used in this way, see the description of the condition key\.

 The operation must be a *CMK resource operation*, that is, an operation that is authorized for a particular CMK\.
 To identify the CMK resource operations, in the [Actions and Resources Table](kms-api-permissions-reference.md#kms-api-permissions-reference-table), look for a value of `CMK` in the `Resources` column for the operation\.
 If you use this type of condition key with an operation that is not authorized for a particular CMK resource, like [ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html), the permission is not effective because the condition can never be satisfied\.
 There is no CMK resource involved in authorizing the `ListKeys` operation and no `CustomerMasterKeySpec` property\.